jrpotter/notebook/notes/c17/types/simple.md

 ### Literals

-Floating-point constants can be forced to be a type with minimal width by using the following suffixes:
+Floating-point constants can be made a certain type by using the following suffixes:

 | Suffix | Type          |
 | ------ | ------------- |